vercel-community/bash/README.md

 By passing in a querystring, the lambda will return the uppercased version.
 For example: https://bash-o54wu79wa.now.sh/api/uppercase?hello%20world

 ## Build Logic

-If your Lambda requires additional resources to be added into the final bundle, an optional build() function may be defined.
+If your serverless function requires additional files to be added into the final bundle, an optional `build()` function may be defined.

-Any files added to the current working directory at build-time will be included in the output Lambda.
+Any files added to the current working directory at build-time will be included in the output serverless function.

 ```bash
 build() {